Agrology Net Ecosystem Exchange (NEE)

 “NEE is a vital metric for understanding in-field carbon dynamics,” said Dr. Francois Visser, CEO of Carbon Friendly.
 “By providing continuous, in-situ data on the carbon cycle and microclimate, Agrology provides growers with a revolutionary tool to manage and increase carbon accumulation in their soils.
 We are excited to see this technology advance and help our clients reduce uncertainty and improve their carbon farming.”

-The Agrology NEE Measurement System.
+The First Scalable and Affordable NEE Measurement System.

 Researchers: Apply for our NEE Beta Program